-- A woman may come to your health facility with her baby already having died while she is still pregnant, needing to give birth to her stillborn baby, or the baby may die before birth while the mother is in labour. - Caring for parents who experience stillbirth can be extremely emotionally challenging for providers.
-However, it is also your opportunity to provide compassionate care at such an important time in the parents' lives. - Giving bad news is also an opportunity for you to provide bereavement care in a respectful manner.
-Your acknowledgement of the parents' grief and your support in the immediate moments following stillbirth will be key to their healing and recovery. - Parents often look to doctors for answers and reasons why something is happening.
-You have an important role to play in communicating clinical information in a way that can be understood. - You can also help to create a smooth transition for mothers into postnatal care and family planning. - Depending on the case and on common practice at a facility, doctors may play a part in all the steps of bereavement care, or only a few.
-Regardless, the quality of care that doctors provide during this time can have both immediate and long-term consequences for parents, especially in recovering and planning to try for a possible subsequent pregnancy, including any discussion of known risks, and supporting the parents to be aware of danger signs in the subsequent pregnancy and how these may change according to gestational age. - Providers should also bear in mind that underprivileged mothers may have had limited or lower quality ANC during this pregnancy, and may face difficulties in accessing ongoing care, eg during a subsequent pregnancy. - For some parents, this may have been their last pregnancy depending on their circumstances, e.g. those who may already have a large family or who may have gone through fertility treatment. - Providing care for distressed parents is something that most health professionals do not receive any formal training in, BUT your words and actions really matter!
+- > Stillbirth can sometimes create some marital problems between the parents.
+The grief and trauma can have long-term effects if they are not talked about.
+One parent may feel ready to move on while the other is not, and there may be a difference of opinion about trying to get pregnant again.
+If both parents are present in the postnatal sessions, it is important to talk about how the experience is affecting the relationship. - Reassure the couple that time will help, and they will not feel the same intense grief forever. - Depending on the case and on common practice at a facility, doctors may play a part in all the steps of bereavement care, or only a few.
+Regardless, the quality of care that doctors provide during this time can have both immediate and long-term consequences for parents, especially in recovering and planning to try for a possible subsequent pregnancy, including any discussion of known risks, and supporting the parents to be aware of danger signs in the subsequent pregnancy and how these may change according to gestational age. - Providers should also bear in mind that underprivileged mothers may have had limited or lower quality ANC during this pregnancy, and may face difficulties in accessing ongoing care or care during a subsequent pregnancy. - For some parents, this may have been their last pregnancy e.g. those who may have gone through fertility treatment and cannot afford further treatment.
+It is important to acknowledge this and recognize any additional sorrow this may cause. - Providing care for distressed parents is something that most health professionals do not receive any formal training in, BUT your words and actions really matter!